kietatr/ParticleSystem/README.md

-# ParticleSystem-Fireworks
+# Particle System

-Implementing a fireworks effect in Processing, using the particle system approach.
+Implementing a particle system in Processing.